 you can add to make your piece more color rich?
 How do the colors

 support the idea?

 For this image, I pick some colors off of a nasa picture of a spaceship

-A Shader Sketch can be photos of real materials, paintings of materials
+Shader exploration can be photos of real materials, paintings of

 or shaders in a 3d program.
 All to show what materials may be used in